Helzheng123/gitignore-env/README.md

 this is an example repo of using a .gitignore and .env file

 ## .env instructions
-please creat a .env file that contains the following keys, with your own values:
+please creat a .env file that contains the following keys, with your own values, or see the .env.test file

 ```
 mypassword = 123